 Repeated planning (especially real-time planning) does not mix well with a nullable planning variable.
 Every time the Solver starts or a problem fact change is made, the Construction Heuristics will try to initialize all the null variables again, which can be a huge waste of time.
-One way to deal with this, is to change when a planning entity should be reinitialized with an reinitializeVariableEntityFilter:
+One way to deal with this is to filter the entity selector of the placer in the construction heuristic.